 IV.
 Results & Discussion

 There have been approximately 20 loggerhead strandings in Maryland since 1991, with an unexplainable increase to 42 individuals in 2002.
-Most strandings, both natural and human-caused, occur in June and the surrounding months which coincides with their abundance during summer migration in this region.
+Most strandings, both natural and human-caused, occur in June and the surrounding months which coincide with their abundance during summer migration in this region.
 Approximately 60% of the strandings occurred in the Atlantic Ocean and most individuals had a carapace length less than 85cm, which is indicative of juveniles.
-During the summer breeding season, most adults are further south on the nesting grounds which explains the prevalence of this age group.
+During the summer breeding season, most adults are further south on the nesting grounds which explain the prevalence of this age group.
 Nearly twice as many female turtles stranded than males, but a majority of the loggerheads were of unknown sex due to decomposition or inability to perform a necropsy.

 Figure 2 illustrates the average chlorophyll-a concentration and sea surface temperatures taken in 20 km zones of each sea turtle stranding from 1991 to 2014.
 There is an apparent regional variance in chlorophyll-a levels between the Chesapeake Bay and Assateague coastlines.
 This is presumably due to the locational variations in nutrient availability, wind patterns, ocean currents, among other anthropogenic and natural components that determine algal bloom frequencies.

-Overall, the figure reveal stranded sea turtles are exposed to a higher range of chlorophyll-a concentration in the Chesapeake Bay.
+Overall, the figure reveals stranded sea turtles are exposed to a higher range of chlorophyll-a concentration in the Chesapeake Bay.
 There have been increasing concerns regarding eutrophication and HABs in the bay, caused mainly by excess nutrient runoff from nonpoint sources such as sewage and agricultural chemicals (Milton & Lutz 2002).
 Many stranded turtles experience values from roughly 0.5 mg/m3 to 20 mg/m3.
 Furthermore, the amount of chlorophyll-a levels associated with sea turtle exposure to algal blooms are increasing especially in the bay, where record highs were seen from 2004 to present.
 On the other hand, sea surface temperatures do not indicate significant difference between the bay and coastline areas, which range from about 10 to 30°C. With the lack of in situ measurements corresponding to the strand date, there are uncertainties in regards to chlorophyll-a and sea surface temperature values and are highly dependent upon the sensor’s resolution and algorithm used for detection.

 Analyses here between number of strandings per year as related to SST and CHLa